Udayagiri and Khandagiri caves: Udayagiri caves

 Ganesha Gumpha is one of the most important caves in Udayagiri.
 The cave is named for the carved figure of Ganesha on the back of its right cell.
-Of course, it would have been carved in the later period and it cannot be the original work.
+Of course, it would have been carved in the later period and it could not be the original work.
 The cave has two large statues of elephants carrying garlands at the entrance and is the first example of sculpture animals used as a guard to the entrance.
 Also, the carved figures of dwara palas are found at the entrances.
 The carvings in this cave narrate the story of the elopement of Bassavadatta, Princess of Ujjayini, with King Udayana of Kausambi in the company of Vasantaka.